1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Linens (including blankets) are single use only, then laundered in hot soapy water.

-- Frequently clean and disinfect common areas and high touch surfaces, at least twice a day, e.g. light switches, window coverings, cell phones, tablets, chairs, stools, table surfaces.
+- Common areas are frequently cleaned and disinfected and high touch surfaces, at least twice a day, e.g. light switches, window coverings, cell phones, tablets, chairs, stools, table surfaces.

 - Frequently cleaned and disinfected (at least three times per day, more if possible):